flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteAccountAuditConfiguration
-### Restores the default settings for Device Defender audits for this account.
-Any configuration data you entered is deleted and all audit checks are reset to disabled.
+> Restores the default settings for Device Defender audits for this account.
+Any configuration data you entered is deleted and all audit checks are reset to disabled.<br/>

 #### Input Parameters
 * `Action` - _required_